Coralie Fargeat: Early life

 Fargeat was born and raised in Paris.
 She decided to be a filmmaker when she was 16 or 17 years old.
 Fargeat studied at Sciences Po before beginning work on film sets.
 In 2010, Fargeat attended La Fémis, a prestigious cinema school in Paris.
-She was selected to be in its Atelier Scénario, a year-long screenwriting workshop, which in an interview with Seventh Row said: "...I first arrived with a project that was completely genre.
+She was selected to be in its Atelier Scénario, a year-long screenwriting workshop.
+In an interview with Seventh Row, she said: "...I first arrived with a project that was completely genre.
 It was about a woman who thinks that she’s being chased and attacked by insects, and she goes crazy.
 When I came to the workshop with that idea, everyone looked at me like I was an alien!
 It’s not at all the kind of projects that are usually read and developed there."

 While attending La Fémis, Fargeat and a group of her director friends created a collective called La Squadra, where they all tried to edit their features together, facing similar difficulties as they each wanted to create genre films.
 They met twice a week and invited filmmakers and industry professionals to share their success stories with them, which helped them to gain a more realistic understanding of the film world, how it works, and the logistics of how to get their stories told.